jjlatval/sdnext-worker/README.md

 # sdnext-worker

-This project provides a pattern for creating benchmarks with an sdnext container.
-This example uses a preconfigured [Stable Diffusion XL 1.0 image](https://hub.docker.com/r/saladtechnologies/sdnext-sdxl10).
+This project uses SDNext with a Node application for taking tasks from the queue and recording results.

 ## Getting Started